 files in your directory.
 One consequence of this is that you should

 make sure that all the files I need to compile your code are in this

 directory.
 You might take this opportunity to include a README file

 or somesuch giving me any instructions I might need about how to run

 your code, known bugs, etc., etc. Do not modify the Makefile to

 link in code outside of the working directory.
 When you're ready

 to submit your code, you can execute the following command:

 % gmake turnin

-which will create a file called lab1-turnin.tgz.
-You might verify your tarball
+which will create a file called user-turnin.tgz, where user is your user ID, and

 % mkdir tmp